rubyonracetracks/rails-legacy-docu/docs/02-04-build.md

 * When you are in the new Docker container based on the new Docker image, use the git clone command to download your fork of the app.
 Use the command "git checkout ruby_on_racetracks" to switch to your branch, but do NOT run the build_fast.sh script just yet.
 * Update the build_fast.sh script.
 Remove the commands for installing the software that now comes pre-installed in the new Docker image.
 * Run the build_fast.sh script.
 If all goes well, all of the tests pass, the Rails sandbox works, the Rails server works, you can access the database from the GUI database browser, and you are ready to move on to the next chapter.

+## Congratulations!
+No matter what strange things happen in your app, you can reset everything and be back in business in just a few minutes.